Essential Onboarding Best Practices for HR Professionals

 This is a great example of healthy competition when it comes to wowing the new hire and making them feel welcome … and what a wonderful form of competition!

 When a new hire is recruited for a role, it’s a pretty intense period.
-It’s also very engaging.
 The new hire is selling themselves to your company.
 Your company is wooing the new employee.
 Then come the offer negotiations before striking a deal and signing an offer.
 It’s all pretty exciting, but many employers make the mistake of then lapsing into silence.
-The emotional momentum that your recruitment team built up just tapers away, and honestly, the new employee can feel pretty neglected during the gap between signing and day one.
+The emotional momentum that your recruitment team built up tapers away, and honestly, the new employee can feel pretty neglected during the gap between signing and day one.
+In our recent research, only 65% of new hires told us their onboarding started before their first official day.

 Enboarder makes remote onboarding incredibly easy with our communications module which automatically reminds managers of events like this and makes it a snap for them to communicate with their new employees.